Ari Boyland

+Early life

+Boyland was born in Lower Hutt, New Zealand.
+He is Jewish.

-Known for his role as KC in Cloud 9's The Tribe.
+He had a breakout role as KC in the science fiction drama series, The Tribe.
 He was a cast member in Series 1–3, along with a brief appearance in Series 5, and whose character became somewhat of a protégé of Lex (Caleb Ross).
 Boyland also starred in The Tribe music video and album Abe Messiah and the documentary The Making of The Tribe in 1999 as well as the 2001 British documentary A Date With the Tribe.

 While attending the New Zealand Children's Academy, he also had small roles in Cloud 9's Revelations - The Initial Journey and the Disney Channel Original Movie You Wish! as well as many theatrical and musical productions across New Zealand.

+Career

 In August 2008, Boyland starred in the White Trash Omnibus, a play written and directed by Auckland University graduate Patrick Graham, with Kate Rylatt and Mike Ginn at the Maidment Theatre in Auckland, New Zealand.
 He also appeared in the South Pacific Pictures television series Go Girls, based on another play written by Patrick Graham.
 In 2009, he played the character of Flynn McAllistair in the children's television series Power Rangers RPM.

-Boyland was born in Lower Hutt, New Zealand.
-He is Jewish.
 In 2021, he was announced as a cast member of the CBBC family-adventure series Mystic.
-In 2022, he appeared in three episodes of the TVNZ sitcom Kid Sister.
+In 2022, he appeared in three episodes of the TVNZ sitcom Kid Sister, playing Rabbi Rob.

+In 2022, he began appearing as a Rabbi in a recurring role in the TVNZ sitcom Kid Sister, about a Jewish family in Auckland.
+He returned for the second season in 2023.

+He later starred in the TVNZ drama, Testify (2024), as Paul, the prodigal son of a wealthy and influential evangelical family in Auckland.

+Personal life

+Boyland lives in Sydney, Australia, having previously lived and worked in Los Angeles.
+His father lives in Brisbane.
+In September 2019, Boyland announced his marriage to actress Tara Spadaro.